shihchinw/baktsiu/docs/quickstart_guide.md

 The corresponding pixels would be highlighted in green border in close-up view.
 If there is no highlighted border shown in another view, please move the splitter to make more space and pan the view to the region of interests.

+To apply local translation to current column view, just press <kbd>Alt</kbd> and drag left mouse button.
+If you want to synchronize local translation of both views, press <kbd>Alt+C</kbd>.

 ## Image Layers <i class="fas fa-layer-group"></i>

 Press <kbd>Tab</kbd> key or click <i class="fas fa-chart-bar"></i> button to toggle property window.
 Click left mouse button on the image item to display it on the left; click right mouse button for the displayed image on the right.